-Food and Beverage production in the region should be mentioned because of its unique properties.
+Food and Beverage production is an integral part, unique to the Lincoln Trail region.
 There is a concentration of bourbon liquor distillation in Nelson County, in the LTADD region, and in several adjacent counties.
 Several large distillers have operations in the region including: Maker's Mark, Barton Brands, Heaven Hill, and Jim Beam Brands.
 Bourbon production is important to the region both for its direct economic impact and its indirect impact from tourism and publicity.

 Kentucky and the major distillers have taken notice of the tourism popularity surrounding the industry and have capitalized on this through the "Bourbon Trail."
-To find out more information on the Kentucky bourbon industry see http://kybourbontrail.com/ announced for the Distillery which will create 146 new jobs in bottling operations, operations, hospitality, event restaurant positions.
-Overall, this sector also has a high positive secondary impact to local agri-business production.
-Tariffs continue to be a cause for concern with added uncertainty for international distribution.
-For more highlights see: https://siteselection.com/cc/kentucky/202 1/digital.html#page=46
+To find out more information on the Kentucky bourbon industry see http://kybourbontrail.com/ that will create 146 new jobs in bottling operations, hospitality, event operations, and restaurant positions.

-The Food and Beverage industry continued to exhibit very strong investment growth, primarily within the distilled spirits companies in the region.
-Log Still Distillery has invested \$36 million in Nelson County, where they have completed construction on a new tasting room, a bed and breakfast, and an amphitheater.
-Recently, another investment of \$60 million has been
+The Food and Beverage industry exhibits growth and continued investments, primarily within the distilled spirits companies in the region.
+Log Still Distillery invested \$36 million in Nelson County, where construction is complete on a new tasting room, a bed and breakfast, and an amphitheater.
+An additional investment of \$60 million was announced for the distillery